I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 Some critics say that an entire episode should have been dedicated to Mao in the Netflix docu-series, How to Become a Tyrant.

-However, you can find plenty of documentaries about Mao on YouTube.
-I recommend the 52-minute one below which focuses on The Great Leap Forward, a period which began in 1958 and saw millions of people die.
+I recommend the 52-minute one above, which focuses on The Great Leap Forward, a period which began in 1958 and saw millions of people die.

-I find the old footage in this one really interesting – so many happy faces despite the turmoil!
+I find the old footage in this one really interesting – so many happy faces despite the turmoil.

 Psst!
 Planning a trip to China?